-Renovation, Repair, and Painting
+Renovation, Repair and Painting Program (RRP)

 Activities that each renovator discipline may perform: